Skip to main content Skip to footer

 • General Durability: Besides shock and vibration, the threat of being mishandled or dropped is a constant threat for industrial computers.
 Therefore, an impact-resistant casing and chemically hardened glass screens are critical.
 Once again, MIL-STD 810G is a critical standard to follow.

-• Touch Screen Controls: A forklift simply doesn’t have the space for a mouse and keyboard.
-Therefore, industrial-grade tablets with responsive touch screens are ideal, as they offer a small footprint while still delivering computer performance.
+• Touch Screen Controls: A forklift simply doesn't have the space for a mouse and keyboard.
+Therefore, rugged industrial tablets with responsive touch screens are ideal, as they offer a small footprint while still delivering computer performance.

 • Wireless Connectivity: Forklift computers obviously can't rely on a wired Internet connection.
 This means internal Wi-Fi transmitters are critical to ensure a constant connection.